 Or you could do the "can't miss": Madrid --> Viscaya --> Barcelona ---> Granada ---> Madrid

 Those would be my suggestions (assuming you will arrive to Madrid).
-It depends in what you want to see and how much do you want to stay in each place :) 10 days ago
+It depends in what you want to see and how much do you want to stay in each place :) about 1 month ago

 As Sofia said, depends what you want/how long you want to stay for.
 When I had 7 days I did Madrid - Zaragoza - Barcelona.
 If you need to get back to Madrid you could head down to Valencia - Alicante, then back to Madrid, depending how much time you have.